dfinity/sdk/docs/concepts/pull-dependencies.md

 Running `dfx deps pull` will:

-1. resolve the dependency graph by fetching `dfx:deps` metadata recursively;
+1. resolve the dependency graph by fetching `dependencies` field in `dfx` metadata recursively;
-2. download wasm of all direct and indirect dependencies from `dfx:wasm_url` into shared cache;
+2. download wasm of all direct and indirect dependencies from `wasm_url` into shared cache;
-3. verify the hash of the downloaded wasm against `dfx:wasm_hash` metadata or the hash of the canister deployed on mainnet;
+3. verify the hash of the downloaded wasm against `wasm_hash` metadata or the hash of the canister deployed on mainnet;
-4. extract `candid:args`, `candid:service`, `dfx:init` from the downloaded wasm;
+4. extract `candid:args`, `candid:service`, `dfx` metadata from the downloaded wasm;
 5. create `deps/` folder in project root;
 6. save `candid:service` of direct dependencies as `deps/candid/<CANISTER_ID>.did`;
 7. save `deps/pulled.json` which contains major info of all direct and indirect dependencies;